StarfallProjects/tech-writer-toolkit/README.md

 ## Run the site locally

+> Note: for small edits, you can make the changes directly in GitHub.
+Refer to [this guide](https://www.starfallprojects.co.uk/blog/edit-on-github/) for more informtion.
+For larger changes (including anything that affects the site styling and layout), follow the steps below.

 You will need the following installed on your machine:
 * [git](https://git-scm.com/downloads)
 * [Python](https://www.python.org/) (recommend 3.7)